5 Things To Remember As The Year Winds Down

 Spotting suspicious emails, ensuring that data is backed up, being taught good password practices, these are habits that people all around the world should be learning, not just companies.

 Every good vacationer needs to have a list of emergency contacts.
-While I would never wish for anything bad to happen to you at work, it is worth thinking about the numbers you can call in an emergency.
+While we would never wish for anything bad to happen to your company, it is worth thinking about the numbers you can call in an emergency.

-Not everyone in a company will be gone when holiday time rolls around.
+Not everyone in the business will be gone when holiday time rolls around.
 There may be individuals who stay behind because they don’t want to use their leave, are out of leave or have to stay back for personal reasons.

 You may still receive calls and emails that are reaching you (despite any forwarding messages) and you will have to respond by referring the call to someone else.